mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 Requires zero ahead-of-time planning, so very popular.
 Adds normally another 2-3 days onto your hike.
 No long carries.
 You get to experience the great towns of Mammoth Lakes and Bishop.

-/Variation: send a box to Red’s Meadow instead of hitching to Mammoth Lakes/
+_Variation: send a box to Red’s Meadow instead of hitching to Mammoth Lakes_

 ### The Single Push
 Pre-planning: a lot<br/>